Cosylab/adsDriver/documentation/source/installation/index.rst

 AutoparamDriver
 ========================
+The following is a quickstart for compiling Autoparam on Linux.
+Refer to Autoparam README for more information.

 Download the latest stable version from `Github <www.github.com/cosylab/autoparamDriver>`_.

 The provided ``configure/RELEASE`` file assumes that the module's parent directory contains a *RELEASE.local* file with the required module paths (i.e. *ASYN* and *EPICS_BASE*):